 Grimes responded to the request on Twitter, announcing a recanvass would be conducted Nov.
 14 at 9 a.m.

 In response to the request for a recanvass, Beshear's campaign manager Eric Hyers said, "Last night, the people of Kentucky elected Andy Beshear as their next governor.
 Today, Gov.-Elect Beshear is already working on his transition so that he can best serve the people of Kentucky on day one.
 We hope that Matt Bevin honors the results of the recanvass, which will show he received fewer votes than Andy Beshear.
 As has been reported, a 'recanvassing has never changed the result of a Kentucky election.'"

-Despite the closely watched governor's race still being too close to call, earlier on Wednesday, Beshear declared before supporters in Louisville, "Last night the election ended.
+Before the closely watched governor's race ended with Bevin's concession, Beshear declared victory last week before supporters in Louisville, "Last night the election ended.
 It ended and it's time to move forward with a smooth transition that we are here to do so that we can do the people's business."